markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 1. `coverage run --source=. manage.py test` This will run all tests/
 2. `coverage report` The coverage will be shown within the terminal, broken down by .py file.
-3. You can view an interactive version by using `coverage html`, and then `python3 -m http.server`, and you can view the htmlcov folder in the browser, select specific files, and view which particular sections of code are or aren't being covered by the e
+3. You can view an interactive version by using `coverage html`, and then `python3 -m http.server`, and you can view the htmlcov folder in the browser, select specific files, and view which particular sections of code are or aren't being covered.

 #### W3C HTML Validation